Corporate Sustainability Reporting Directive (CSRD)

 information about existing sustainability-linked incentive schemes for members of the administrative, management or supervisory bodies;

-a description of the due diligence processes, the principal actual or potential adverse impacts in the firm’s own operations and ‘value chain’, actions taken to identify and track those impacts including adverse impacts according to other EU requirements, and actions to mitigate these adverse impacts;
+a description of the due diligence processes, the principal actual or potential adverse impacts in the firm’s own operations and ‘value chain’, actions taken to identify and track those impacts, and actions to mitigate these adverse impacts;

 a description of sustainability-related risks and how these risks are managed; and

-indicators relevant to the disclosures of the above issues.
+indicators relevant to the disclosures of the these issues.

 In addition, information on intangibles (i.e., nonphysical resources that are fundamental to the business model and that add to value creation) shall be disclosed.